 With age often comes incontinence, in humans and dogs.
 Especially if your pup is left indoors during a long workday, accidents become more and more likely the older they get.

 - Help reduce accidents.
-Increasing the amount of times you let your dog out in the yard will reduce the risk of accidents.
+Increasing the number of times you let your dog out in the yard will reduce the risk of accidents.
 And though it may sound silly, a doggy diaper will help your dog go when they need to while eliminating the feeling that they’ve done something wrong.
 If possible, try to change up your routine so you’re home more, or enlist the help of a neighbor or dog sitter to let them out more frequently.

 - Keep your cool when accidents happen.
 Remember, your senior dog is not trying to make a mess, they simply can’t help it.
 They’re already feeling anxious about doing something they know is bad, so avoid punishing them and instead clean the mess up calmly and quietly.